 To compensate for the high volatility the authors suggest combining momentum with value investing so that your portfolio will do better should the market decline substantially.
 This will help you to better withstand downturns in either value investment and momentum strategies.

-For example it would have helped you when in 1999 (Internet bubble) when value performed terribly and in 2009 (financial crisis) when momentum performed terribly.
+For example it would have helped you when in 1999 (Internet bubble) when value performed terribly and momentum did well and in 2009 (financial crisis) when momentum performed terribly but value did well.

 Myth no. 9: Different measures of momentum can give different results over a given period!